 What is the Theory Behind the DASH Diet?

 The DASH Diet recognizes that certain nutrients are vital to preserving healthy blood pressure, and builds a diet around responsibly providing the dieter with these nutrients.
 The four nutrients that are considered most important in promoting heart health are fiber, protein, calcium, and potassium.

-Eat Foods That Encourage Hypertension Sparingly -- The DASH Diet recommends limiting the intake of red meat, sweets, processed foods, and calorie-dense foods which provide little nutrition.
+Eat Foods That Encourage Hypertension Sparingly -- The DASH Diet recommends limiting the intake of red meat, sweets, processed foods, and calorie-dense foods that provide little nutrition.

 Eat Foods That Are Good For You and Your Heart – Foods such as lean meat, whole grains, vegetables, fruits, and low-fat dairy are encouraged.
 It's important to note here that this is not a vegetarian diet.